Somatic Intelligence

 Language and Somatic Intelligence

-Antonio Damasio, a neurologist and neuroscientist at the University of Southern California, hypothesized that “emotion was in the loop of reason, and that emotion could assist the reasoning process rather than necessarily disturb it.”
-He explained that “emotions mark certain aspects of a situation, or certain outcomes of possible actions.”
-Damasio explains that this marking can be achieved quite overtly, as in a ‘gut feeling,’ or covertly, via signals occurring below the radar of our awareness” (2005, Kindle location 160).
+Antonio Damasio,ย a neurologist and neuroscientist at the University of Southern California, hypothesized that, “Emotion was in the loop of reason, and that emotion could assist the reasoning process rather than necessarily disturb it.”
+We refer to the emotional components in this decision making loop as somatic markers.
+Damasio explained that “Emotions mark certain aspects of a situation, or certain outcomes of possible actions.”
+Damasio explains that this marking can be achieved quite overtly, as in a ‘gut feeling,’ or covertly, via signals occurring below the radar of our awareness” (Damasio, 2005).

 Biological and Psychological Obstacles to Somatic Intelligence